 One of the original founders of the club was an Indian Woman

 Savitri Chowdhary, author of Indian Cooking published in 1954.
 Chowdhary knew firsthand what it was like to arrive in Britain, with her GP Husband in 1932, they both built a successful life here.
-She kept a link with the club constantly even to present times.
+She kept a link with the club constantly even to the present times.

 Location, where is India Club?